 Many years ago I awoke on a train travelling through China’s Guizhou Province, and, pulling back the curtain was convinced I had awoken in the midst of a Chinese water colour.
 I had hitherto been quite sure that these beautiful paintings were works of fantasy, but now, here before my eyes, was proof that such enchanted landscapes exist.

 Several years later as part of a longer journeyin China I found myself making a bicycle tour through the neighbouring Guangxi Autonomous Region, all karst spires and natural wonder, and I knew I must return.

 A far cry in so many respects from our wonderful Yunnan cycling tour, these two distictly different China tours just begin to scratch the surface of what a diverse land this is.

 Total Days: 15 | Cycling Days: 12 | Difficulty: 7/10 | Daily Average: 60km | See more information, dates & prices »

-A Journey To The High Mountains of Eastern Tibet
+A Journey Through The Mountains of Eastern Tibet